-With Designing a Bicycle User Experience (BUX), I am trying to bring attention to the experience people have while riding a bike.
-While cities are building out bike lanes with good intentions, they oftentimes end up as uncomfortable, uninviting places that an everyday person would not ride on.
+With Bicycle User Experience (BUX), I bring attention to the experience people have while riding a bike.
+While cities are building out bike lanes with good intentions, they unfortunately oftentimes end up as uncomfortable, uninviting places that an everyday person would not ride on.

 Why practitioners should consider the human experience